ken0225/RIS-Codes-Collection/README.md

 * I'm in charge of this project, but if the code you're looking for isn't in the repertory, I **CANNOT** help you find it elsewhere.

+* If you are interested in hardware impairments in the RIS-aided system, I recommend my latest work, which is published in IEEE VTC2023-Fall: <a href="CU_Apr_2022.pdf">"How Long Can RIS Work Effectively:
+An Electronic Reliability Perspective"</a>.
+Compared with previous works, this paper introduced a new non-residual impairment factor in the RIS-aided system, named the stochastic hardware aging (HA) effect, which describes runtime-related hardware degradations and failures.

 |No.| Paper Title | Authors |
 | ------ | ------ | ------ |
 |1| [Intelligent Reflecting Surface Operation under Predictable Receiver Mobility: A Continuous Time Propagation Model](https://github.com/bmatthiesen/IRS-continuous) | Bho Matthiesen, etal. |